13 Very Fun Relay Games

 Players: Small to medium groups

 Divide up players into teams.
 Give each team one basketball and one baseball bat.
-One player at a time from each team will go to their baseball bat, bend over, put their head on the end bat and circle it 5 times while in this position (They should be vary dizzy at this point).
-Then they will go pick up their basketball dribble down to the hoop and shoot a basket with the ball.
-Once they have done this they return the ball to it’s position by the bat and tag the next player on the team to do the same.
-The first team done completing this rotation is the winner.
+One player at a time from each team will go to their baseball bat, bend over, put their head on the end bat, and circle it 5 times while in this position (They should be vary dizzy at this point).
+Then, they will pick up their basketball, dribble down to the hoop, and shoot a basket with the ball.
+Once they have done this, they return the ball to its position by the bat and tag the next player on the team to do the same.
+The first team to complete this rotation is the winner.

 Remember – The object is for everyone to have fun.
 The moderator is the all-powerful dictator.
-You may at any time change the rules or boundaries or handicap players to help balance out the wide spectrum of abilities.
-We want the tentative athlete and the superjock to play together at the best of their abilities.
+You may change the rules or boundaries or handicap players at any time to help balance out the wide spectrum of abilities.
+We want the tentative athlete and the superjock to play together to the best of their abilities.

 Now here are some colorful ideas to liven up play time.